dotnet/AspNetCore.Docs/aspnetcore/client-side/less-sass-fa.md

 ![less task runner](less-sass-fa/_static/less-task-runner.png)

 Now refresh your Solution Explorer and inspect the contents of the wwwroot/css folder.
-You should find a new file, main.css, there:
+You should find a new file, *main.css*, there:

 ![main css created](less-sass-fa/_static/main-css-created.png)